samurai0lava/Kawtar-Finals/README.md

 2. Create a feature branch
 3. Make your changes
 4. Test with `make demo`
+5. Test FIDO authentication flow
-5. Submit a pull request
+6. Submit a pull request

 ## 📄 License